72-hour self-sufficiency criterion

 - Criticality safety index Criticality safety index shall refer to a figure related to the design of a fissile material package that limits the number of packages in one transport unit.

-- Dangerous object Dangerous object shall refersuch an object, copyof an object, or substance that may endanger or can be used to endanger the safety or security of a nuclear facility or persons witjhin the nuclear facility, or the safety of persons participating in the treatment and transport of nuclear use items or nuclear waste.
-(Government Decree 734/2008)
+Dangerous object shall refer such an object, copy of an object, or substance that may endanger or can be used to endanger the use of nuclear energy, the safety or security of persons at the site where nuclear energy is used, or the safety of persons participating in the treatment and transport of nuclear materials/ nuclear use items or nuclear waste.
+(STUK Y/3/2020)

 Decommissioning shall refer to the dismantling of a permanently closed nuclear facility so that no special measures are required at the facility site due to radioactive materials originating from the dismantled facility.
 (Nuclear Energy Act 990/1987)